Quack842/my-perfect-holiday/README.md

 My Perfect Holiday & Safari website is designed with the intent for the user to navigate and use the website with ease.
-The Website is easily navigatable and has large text that will make it simple read.
+The Website is easily navigable and has large text that will make it simple to read.

 ## Project Goals

-The main Goal of My Perfect Holiday & Safari is to advertise the Travel Agency's services and the different available Activities, the Website has a African/Safari feel to it.
-This shows the customer that Agency is based in South Africa and can offer the best deals and experiences.
+The main Goal of My Perfect Holiday & Safari is to advertise the Travel Agency's services and the different available Activities, the Website has an African/Safari feel to it.
+This shows the customer that the Agency is based in South Africa and can offer the best deals and experiences.

 ## User Goals

-* The user will be able to naviagte easily throughout the site and inderstand all the contents that is provided.
+* The user will be able to navigate easily throughout the site and understand all the contents that is provided.
 * The user will find enough information about the Travel Agency and will also be able to contact them through a Contact Us Form that they can fill in or the customer can contact the Travel Agency through the provided Contact Details.
 * The user will also be able to view the different Activities that are available for them to include in their perfect holiday bundle.
-* The user will also be able to access the website from any device with access to a browser i.e Smartphone, Tablet and/or a Computer and the website will be responsive to said device.
+* The user will also be able to access the website from any device with access to a browser, i.e Smartphone, Tablet and/or a Computer and the website will be responsive to said device.

 ## Color Scheme

 The Main Color Scheme that was chosen for this website was based on the typical color that would come to mind if one was to think of Africa or Safari.
 When designing the website, the main color #724A1B and #47583E came to mind.
-I used the website [Coolor](https://coolors.co/) to generate the complementary colors that will fit hand-in-hand with the main colors that was chosen.
+I used the website [Coolor](https://coolors.co/) to generate the complementary colors that will fit hand-in-hand with the main colors that were chosen.
 ![Main Color 1](assets/images/main-color-1.png) ![Main Color 2](assets/images/main-color-2.png)

 ## Typography

 The Main font that is used for this website is Roboto and the secondary font is Oswald.
-The font, sans-serif, is used as a back-up font for incase the user's browser does not supoort the main and secondary fonts.
+The font, sans-serif, is used as a back-up font for in case the user's browser does not support the main and secondary fonts.
 The website [Google Fonts](https://fonts.google.com/) was used to select and import the fonts.

-The website [Font Awesome](https://fontawesome.com/) was used for the icons that can be seen in the footer and on the Conact Us page.
+The website [Font Awesome](https://fontawesome.com/) was used for the icons that can be seen in the footer and on the Contact Us page.

 ## Wireframes